What role does food separating or fork stacking play when enjoying a full plated meal? The answer depends not on what

-Every consumer has a little brumotacillophobia depending on the meal, and Genpak’s Close-Off Food Containers are the best way to prevent any messy spills or clashing between food items.
+Every consumer has a little brumotactillophobia depending on the meal, and Genpak’s Close-Off Food Containers are the best way to prevent any messy spills or clashing between food items.
 Since consumers are looking up to the foodservice industry to deliver the best food experience, the off-premise dining market is a hotspot for close-off food containers.
 They are perfect for take-outs, third-party delivery, and any other off-premise occasions.
 To condense your search for them, the containers are available in a free Close-Off Sample Kit.
 Check out our Close-Off To-Go Containers video below to see the food packaging at a glance.

-Goodbye brumotacillophobia!
+Goodbye brumotactillophobia!
 Genpak’s Close-Off Food Containers are the cure!
 For more on these containers and all our great food packaging, give us a call.